Natural Resources Department

 When not making Maps or helping with Data Analysis, Dalainey can still be found reading about History or Mythology, out late on clear nights to watch the stars or the Northern Lights (when she’s lucky enough to catch them), and during Hockey Season, Dalainey has been found at the Coliseum, volunteering as a First Aid Attendant for the Prince George Spruce Kings.

 Natural Resources Referrals Officer

 Jacob Stephen K

-Jacob Stephen K is a recent graduate from Simon Fraser University in Environmental resource management with an interest in environmental sustainability.
+Jacob Stephen K is a graduate of Simon Fraser University in Environmental resource management with an interest in environmental sustainability.
 His ambition is to incorporate the concept of sustainability in business for a long-term growth.

 As a student, Jacob studied courses related to natural resource management, ecological assessment, First Nations studies, and environmental systems.
 Within these courses, he has spent a considerable amount of time analyzing policies and has knowledge of Geographic information science using ArcGIS and TerrSet software.
 The highlight of his experience is working for Renewable Cities as a Research Assistant.

 What is a natural resources referral?

 A referral is a consultation package submitted by governments or industries interested in proposing development that may impact Lheidli T’enneh Title and Rights.
 Referrals are examined from environmental, social, and archaeological perspectives and provide recommendations on whether or not to support the referrals.
 This research helps highlight concerns and suggestions in order to mitigate potential impacts while also developing consent and improving negotiations for decision-makers and the stakeholders involved.